 Here are 15 simple ways to update just about any room!

 There are no rules when it comes to wallpaper!
 Papering a single wall, part of a wall, or even just cut-out patterns across one surface is a great way to create a statement.
 If your clients are willing, and as long as it complements existing decor, choose a fun new color or pattern to give the space a quick facelift!

 Turning one wall into a statement collage is a great way to refresh any room.
 Your clients might even like this idea in multiple rooms, with each collage portraying different things.
 In fun frames, create a gallery displaying pictures they’ve taken, places they’ve been, places they’d like to go, family portraits, or even just pictures and quotes they find inspiring.

 Bathrooms have a surprising number of easily updated elements that will change the whole atmosphere.
-Leave the walls as they are and choose new mats, curtains, towels, and toilet seats covers to match or contrast the scheme in a new way.
+Leave the walls as they are and choose new mats, curtains, towels, and faucet fixtures to match or contrast the scheme in a new way.
 For a more dramatic (but still very simple) change, switch out the old mirror for one with a new shape, different frame, or alternative style.

 New throw pillows and throw blankets are a great way to change up a space, but they’re also a great way to get crafty and recycle!
 Do your clients have an old blanket or set of curtains they don’t need?
 Show them how to repurpose that spare material into pillow covers for the throw pillows they already have.
 They’ll give their room a new look without having to spend any money.